Creating an L7 load balancer with DDoS protection using the management console or CLI

 Create a backend group

-You must link the target group created with the VM group to the backend group that defines traffic allocation settings.
+You must link the target group created along with the instance group to the backend group that defines traffic allocation settings.

-For the backends, groups will implement health checks: the load balancer will periodically send health check requests to the VMs and expect a response after a certain delay.
+For the backends, the groups will implement health checks: the load balancer will periodically send health check requests to the VMs and expect a response over a certain period.

 To create a backend group: